risd-creative-programming/fa13-introtocreativeprogramming/README.md

 ### July 3, 2013
 - ~~make github~~
 - look up free repos
-- assignments
+- think about first few weekly assignments
-- production environment / documentation / ftp
+- think about production environment / ftp / sample html
+- this about documentation

 ## Course Description
 JS all the way!!!!